rachan2005/hackevl2025/server/core/behavioral_extractors/README.md

 python test_extractor_system.py
 ```

-This will test both dummy and real extractors, showing how the system works and what features are available.
+This will test the real extractor, showing how the system works and what features are available.